dipy/dipy/doc/faq.rst

 7. **I have problems reading my dicom files using nibabel, what should I do?**

-  Use Chris Rorden's dcm2nii to transform them to nifti files. http://www.cabiatl.com/mricro/mricron/dcm2nii.html Or you can make your own reader using pydicom. http://code.google.com/p/pydicom/
+  Use Chris Rorden's dcm2nii to transform them into nifti files. http://www.cabiatl.com/mricro/mricron/dcm2nii.html Or you can make your own reader using pydicom. http://code.google.com/p/pydicom/